|Location||British Virgin Islands|

 ExpressVPN is okay for gaming.
 It has a large, reasonably fast server network, with locations in the top gaming countries around the world.
-And if you use the new Lightway VPN protocol, ExpressVPN is faster than most VPNs, so it won't have too much of an impact on your play speed.
+And if you use the new Lightway protocol, ExpressVPN is faster than most VPNs, so it won't have too much of an impact on your play speed.

 While the Chinese continue their efforts to control internet access, ExpressVPN continues to work just fine in China.